 It only takes around 30 minutes to get from the airport to downtown via taxi or Skytrain ride.
 The city center and surrounding neighborhoods are easily walkable, and all the main attractions are a short distance away.
 To get your bearings, start with a stroll along the seawall from English Bay to False Creek before wandering the historical, cobbled streets of Gastown and Chinatown.

-Just before Squamish, take the Sea to Sky Gondola from seal level up 2,903 ft.
-(855 m) to Summit Lodge which has a viewing deck that overlooks Howe Sound and the surrounding peaks.
+Just before Squamish, take the Sea to Sky Gondola from seal level up 2,903 feet (855 m) to Summit Lodge, which has a viewing deck that overlooks Howe Sound and the surrounding peaks.
 From the lodge, there's a suspension bridge and suspended walkway where you can take photos or, instead, head out on a number of great hiking trails (both short and long).

 Arriving in Squamish, this friendly town attracts outdoor enthusiasts year-round and has claimed the title of the Outdoor Recreation Capital of Canada, tucked perfectly between Howe Sound and the Coast Mountains and surrounded by eight provincial parks.
 It's famous for rock climbing, rafting, windsurfing, as well as day hikes, biking, and scuba diving.
-For something a bit less adventurous, head out by paddle-board or kayak on Squamish Spit or simply enjoy the views of the iconic Stawamus Chief granite monolith which rises 2,300 ft.
-(700 m) above the town.
+For something a bit less adventurous, head out by paddleboard or kayak on Squamish Spit, or simply enjoy the views of the iconic Stawamus Chief granite monolith, which rises 2,300 feet (700 m) above the town.

 Later in the day, grab a beer from one of the local craft breweries or take a stroll on one of the nearby beaches lined with driftwood.